rholder/gradle-autojar/README.md

 }
 ```

-NOTE: This hasn't made it to Maven Central yet, but it's pretty close.

 ##You probably don't need this
 This plugin is designed to output a minimized executable artifact.
 It is
 extraordinarily bad to use on a large, complicated project with only minimal